publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schVI/m__us_usc_t7_s1738c.md

         (1) __In general__

-            Notwithstanding any other provision of law, the President may reduce the amount owed to the United States or any agency of the United States, and outstanding as of January 1, 1990, as a result of any credits extended under subchapter II of this chapter to a country eligible for benefits from the Facility.
+            Notwithstanding any other provision of law, the President may reduce the amount owed to the United States or any agency of the United States, and outstanding as of January 1, 1990, as a result of any credits extended under subchapter II to a country eligible for benefits from the Facility.

         (2) __Availability of appropriations__